chrissalam/chrissalam.github.io/_posts/2024-11-20-longest-common-prefix.md

 # -> "bl"
 ```

-my first approach at this was from the front, i.e. i = 0 and climbing.
+My first approach at this was from the front, i.e. i = 0 and climbing.
 This is tricky because not all the strings have the same length.
 Therefore, take a portion from the whole and reduce from that full length.
 Lots of these iteration problems will either be measure all against a separate variable, or selection on from within.
 In this case, we should look at strings[0] and compare to strings[1:] (the rest)

 ```python
 prefix = strings[0]